- Save 40% on billed ambulance charges

 Our medical crew will never deny services due to a patient’s inability to pay.
 Our crews are trained to focus their attention on providing the highest level of care, rather than the billing aspect of their services.

-WHY IS YOUR MILEAGE RATE SO HIGH?
+WHY IS YOUR MILEAGE RATE HIGHER THAN USING A RIDE SHARE COMPANY?

 WHAT IF I HAVE MEDICARE?